matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ### Multithreading

-- The flyweight pattern involves creating new objects only for distinct values, and having variables "reference" only these distinct values.
+- The flyweight pattern involves creating new objects only for distinct values, and having variables **reference** only these distinct values.
 - It is typically used where creating new objects for each distinct value would be wasteful, or lead to an unacceptable performance hit.
 - :star: By default equals method tests for object identity it returns true if and only if the 2 objects are